Aflatoxin B1: Notable exposures

 The discovery of aflatoxin B1 came on the heels of the widespread death of turkeys in England in the summer of 1960 to some unknown disease, at the time labeled "Disease X".
 Over the course of 500 outbreaks, the disease claimed over 100,000 turkeys which appeared to be healthy.
 The widespread death was later found to be caused by Aspergillus flavus contamination of peanut meal.

 Twelve patients died of acute aflatoxin poisoning in several hospitals in the Machakos district of Kenya in 1981 following the consumption of contaminated maize.
 All patients also suffered from hepatitis.

 Following outbreaks of aflatoxin contamination in maize reaching 4,400 ppb in the spring of 2004, 125 individuals in Kenya died of acute hepatic failure while some 317 cases in total were reported.
-To date this was the largest known outbreak of aflatoxosis in terms of fatalities documented.
+To date this was the largest known outbreak of aflatoxicosis in terms of fatalities documented.